-Junko Takagi, Professor of Management and Chair of Leadership and Diversity at Council member ESSEC Business School, looks into the diversity and inclusion issue and links the US election result to lessons firms can draw upon.
+Junko Takagi, Professor of Management and Director of the Chair of Leadership and Diversity at ESSEC Business School, looks into the diversity and inclusion issue and links the US election result to lessons firms can draw upon.

 Of backlash, beliefs and attitudes

 The election of Donald Trump has put the spotlight on critical social fault lines in the U.S., and accentuated the gulf along particularly gender and race differences.
 What we are perhaps observing is the fragile nature of the diversity equilibrium, and the non-linear evolution of diversity issues.

 The term ‘backlash’ has been used to explain the defeat of Hillary Clinton – backlash against the ‘establishment’, backlash against globalization, backlash against diversification.
 We observe backlash when individuals and groups develop a sense of injustice from losing previously held privileges.